walmartlabs/walmart-cla/walmart-cla-corporate.md

 communication that is conspicuously marked or otherwise designated in writing by You as “Not a Contribution.”

-“Trademark” means all word marks, logos, and all other source identifiers, and the goodwill associated with such source identifiers, created by You for purposes of the Contribution to Walmart.
+__“Trademark”__ means all word marks, logos, and all other source identifiers, and the goodwill associated with such source identifiers, created by You for purposes of the Contribution to Walmart.

-“Walmart” means Wal‐Mart Stores, Inc. and any of its Affiliates.
+__“Walmart”__ means Wal‐Mart Stores, Inc. and any of its Affiliates.

-2. Grant of Copyright License.
+## 2. Grant of Copyright License.

 You hereby grant to Walmart and to recipients of any Work distributed by or on behalf of Walmart under all Copyright a perpetual, worldwide, non‐exclusive,